jaalto/project--shell-script-performance-and-portability/README.md

 each test case produced the fastest results.

-The results presented in this README provide only an excerpt from the test case.
+The results presented in this README provide only some highlighs from the test cases.
 For the full listing, see RESULTS above.

 ## The project structure